Why is space not being freed from disk after deleting a file in Red Hat Enterprise Linux?

 .

-Truncate File Size
+Force Truncate Open File Size

 Alternatively, it is possible to force the system to de-allocate the space consumed by an in-use file by forcing the system to truncate the file via the proc

-file system.
-This is an advanced technique and should only be carried out when the administrator is certain that this will cause no adverse effects to running processes.
+Caution!
 Applications may not be designed to deal elegantly with this situation and may produce inconsistent or undefined behavior when files that are in use are abruptly truncated in this manner.

-For example, from the lsof
+For example, from the `lsof` output above:

-$ file /proc/25575/fd/33
+$ file /proc/25575/fd/33 # Verify correct file

-/proc/25575/fd/33: broken symbolic link to `/oradata/DATAPRE/file.dbf (deleted)'
+/proc/>25575/fd/33: broken symbolic link to `/oradata/DATAPRE/file.dbf (deleted)'

-$ echo > /proc/25575/fd/33
+$ echo > /proc/25575/fd/33 # Truncate open file in process

 The same reason will cause different disk usage from du